ashley-townsend/atlas_comp/README.md

 # MongoDB Atlas Competition

 Welcome to the MongoDB Atlas Competition!
-This is your chance to explore the true power of MongoDB Atlas, for FREE, and win some awesome prizes...
+This is your chance to explore the true power of MongoDB Atlas, for FREE, and win some awesome prizes. **The first five people to complete the challenges below will win $100 of free MongoDB Atlas credits!**

 Good luck!

 ### Step 1 - Atlas Setup